 PAFP Student Assembly

-Students are represented by officers on the Pennsylvania Assembly of Medical Students, which holds a yearly meeting.
-All Student members are welcome to attend the meeting and to vote on officers and debate resolutions.
+Medical students are represented by officers on the PAFP Student Assembly, which holds a yearly meeting.
+All resident members are welcome to participate in the meeting and to vote on officers and debate resolutions.

 Student Positions within the PAFP

 RSAC works on development of initiatives & events designed to support student interest in FM and support residents in training in Pennsylvania.
 Other commission functions: (1) Maintain active liaison with FMIGs in the medical schools in Pennsylvania; (2) Maintain liaison with the family medicine residency programs in Pennsylvania; (3) Maintain liaison with the Pennsylvania Assembly of Family Physicians Student members; (4) Maintain liaison with the Pennsylvania Assembly of Medical Student members.
-Note: Student Chair, Vice Chair, 2 Delegates & Alternate Delegates are automatically members of the RSAC.

-At the meeting, the Student Assembly debates resolutions from Student members of the PAFP.
+At the meeting, the Student Assembly debates resolutions from student members of the PAFP.
+Any member can propose or submit a resolution for consideration of the Assembly or of the PAFP House of Delegates.
 This mirrors the resolution process that occurs at the National Conference.
-If passed by a majority vote of the Student Assembly, a resolution proceeds to (1) the PAFP House of Delegates, (2) a PAFP Commission, and/or (3) the AAFP National Congress of Student Members.
-Any student member may write and submit a resolution to the Student Assembly or the PAFP House of Delegates.
-What goes into writing a resolution?
-Check out this informative guide from AAFP to learn about that!
+If passed by a majority vote of the Student Assembly, a resolution proceeds to (1) the PAFP Board of Directors, (2) a PAFP Commission, and/or (3) the AAFP National Congress of Student Members.
+What's involved in writing a resolution?
+Check out this great AAFP guide to learn more.